Universite-Gustave-Eiffel/Tempus/doc/Documentation.md

 A WPS server is part of Tempus.
 It will load the user plugins as well as road and public transport data found in a given PostgreSQL/PostGIS database and allows a user to request path planning through a web server.

-The WPS server uderstands XML requests.
+The WPS server understands XML requests.
 Those can be written directly, using a python script or using QGIS via the provided plugin.

 Python generated requests
 -------------------------